talhamehboob10/CloudLabonESI/CloudLab-Installation.md

       The update would look like this
       `my $TB = /path-to-your-build-folder/`

-Finally run the power file using the command:
+8.Finally run the power file using the command:

     `perl power -a <action> <node>`